rebekahjacob/Social-Network-Survey-Analysis-Setup/README.md

 that needs to happen both within the survey and also using some embedded contact information (from participant contact information), so having a starting template to import could save some time.
 If it doesn’t, then I have probably wasted both your and my time\!

+**[Here](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/)** are instructions on how to import .qsf files into Qualtrics.

 Social network data also comes with some unique aspects of cleaning the survey data.
 Here, I will offer some very basic examples that also might